D3Ext/Vulkan/README.md

 # Payloads

-Some Nishang payloads are pre-loaded and you don't have to download the script, you can simply generate a FUD payload on the fly:
+Some payloads are pre-loaded and you don't have to download them from Github, you can simply generate a FUD payload on the fly:

 ```
 Invoke-PowerShellTcp.ps1
 Invoke-PowerShellUdp.ps1
 Invoke-PowerShellTcpOneLine.ps1
+Get-System.ps1
 Get-Information.ps1
 Get-WLAN-Keys.ps1
 Get-PassHashes.ps1